Paz1506/VotingSystem/README.md

  -  Admin can input a restaurant and it's lunch menu of the day (2-5 items usually, just a dish name and price);
  - Menu changes each day (admins do the updates);
- - Users can vote on which restaurant they want to have lunch atж
+ - Users can vote on which restaurant they want to have lunch at
  - Only one vote counted per user If user votes again the same day;
 	 - If it is before 11:00 we asume that he changed his mind;
      - If it is after 11:00 then it is too late, vote can't be changed;